mit-submit/submit-users-guide/source/running.rst

        # You can also use the format options to get specific information in the same way that sstat was used above
        sacct --jobs=<jobid> --format=jobid,maxrss,ntasks

+       # A nice summary of a job is available through the seff command
+       seff <jobid>